coddingtonbear/jirafs/docs/source/getting_started.rst

     pip install jirafs

-After Jirafs successfully installs, you'll have access to the ``jirafs`` command that you can use for interacting with JIRA.
+After Jirafs successfully installs, you'll have access to the ``jirafs`` command that you can use for interacting with Jira.

-Working with a JIRA issue
+Working with a Jira issue
 -------------------------

 First, you'll need to "clone" the issue you want to work with using